ThomasFayBornholm/svenska/README.md

 # svenska
 Web-browser tooling to create and visualise word lists of Swedish language.
-Open the "words" page to begin.
+Open the "vocab" page to begin.
 Tooltips on all of the controls for user-interface.

 # Dependencies
 jQuery needs to be fetched prior to usage.
 See setup folder.